NoahTheDuke/lazytest/README.md

 ### Context functions run in two directions

-Every `before`, `around`, `before-each`, and `around-each` function is called in the order its defined, and every `after` and `after-each` is called in the opposite order it's defined.
+Every `around`, `before`, `around-each`, and `before-each` function is called in the order its defined, and every `after` and `after-each` is called in the opposite order it's defined.
 This is because `before/-each` and `after/-each` are intended to act like one half of an `around` or `around-each` call, which are designed like `clojure.core/with-open` and other similar functions.
 So `before` is called forward, and then `after` is called backward.
 This can be confusing, but I promise it's worthwhile.

 ### Context functions work in two different modes

 #### Context functions that run once

-The `before`/`around`/`after` context functions are run only by the suite or test case they're defined for.
+The `around`/`before`/`after` context functions are run only by the suite or test case they're defined for.
 So a `before` at the top of a test var will be run once before any child is evaluated, and a nested `around` will only wrap the evaluation of any children suites or test-cases, not parent or sibling suites.
-The same is true for test-cases: Any `before`/`around`/`after` context functions will be evaluated only once for that specific test-case.
+The same is true for test-cases: Any `around`/`before`/`after` context functions will be evaluated only once for that specific test-case.

 #### Context functions that run multiple times

-The `before-each`/`around-each`/`after-each` context functions are not run for the suite they're defined for, they're run by every nested test case, no matter how nested.
+The `around-each`/`before-each`/`after-each` context functions are not run for the suite they're defined for, they're run by every nested test case, no matter how nested.
 A given test case gathers _all_ parent `*-each` context functions, and then executes them with `around-each` wrapping any `before-each` or `after-each` functions.
 As with `after`, `after-each` is evaluated in reverse declaration order.

-> [!NOTE]
-> Why the different order for `before`/`around`/`after`, and `around-each`/`before-each`/`after-each`?
-Purely differences in implementation.
-Ideally, the `before`/`around`/`after` would work the other way, with `around` wrapping both `before`/`after` and all children, but that isn't how I initially built it and it would be a breaking change to change it now.
-Maybe if we release a 2.0 in the future, it will change.

 ### Namespace-level context functions